liorkasti/kst-simon-says-game/README.md

 ## Description:

-Simon Says Game with React Native.
+Simon Says Game with React Native and Redux.

 ### Installation: